systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 ## Locating Boot Entries

-A _boot loader_ locates `$BOOT` and `$XBOOTLDR`, then simply reads all the files `$BOOT/loader/entries/*.conf` and `$XBOOTLDR/loader/entries/*.conf`, and populates its boot menu.
-On EFI, it then extends this with any unified kernel images found in `$BOOT/EFI/Linux/*.efi` and `$XBOOTLDR/EFI/Linux/*.efi`.
+A _boot loader_ locates the `$BOOT` partition and the ESP, then simply reads all the files `/loader/entries/*.conf` in them, and populates its boot menu (and handle gracefully if one of the two partitions is missing, or both are the same).
+On EFI, it then extends this with any unified kernel images found in `/EFI/Linux/*.efi` in the two partitions.
 It may also add additional entries, for example a "Reboot into firmware" option.
 Optionally it may sort the menu based on the `sort-key`, `machine-id` and `version` fields, and possibly others.
 It uses the file name to identify specific items, for example in case it supports storing away default entry information somewhere.
 A boot loader should generally not modify these files.

-For "Boot Loader Specification Entries" (Type #1), the _kernel package installer_ installs the kernel and initrd images to `$XBOOTLDR` (if used) or `$BOOT`.
+For "Boot Loader Specification Entries" (Type #1), the _kernel package installer_ installs the kernel and initrd images to `$BOOT`.
 It is recommended to place these files in a vendor and OS and installation specific directory.
-It then generates a configuration snippet, placing it in `$BOOT/loader/entries/xyz.conf`, with "xyz" as concatenation of machine id and version information (see above).
+It then generates a configuration snippet, placing it in `$BOOT/loader/entries/xyz.conf`, with "xyz" as concatenation of entry token/machine id and version information (see above).
 The files created by a kernel package are tied to the kernel package and should be removed along with it.

 For "EFI Unified Kernel Images" (Type #2), the vendor or kernel package installer should create the combined image and drop it into